Musical Leadership at a Glance (Bio below)

 Colleen is an active member of many professional music organizations such as the American Choral Directors Association, National Association for Music Education, New Jersey Music Education Association, and the Morris Area Choral Director’s Association.
 For the past three years, Colleen has served as Manager of the Morris Area Middle School Honor Choir.

-Colleen has been a member of Somerset Hills Harmony since January, 2020 and has thoroughly enjoyed performing with the group.
-In her spare time, she loves gardening, exercising, and spending time with her husband and three children.
+Colleen has been a member of Somerset Hills Harmony family since January, 2020.
+She was Associate Director through 2022, and has been music advisor since then.
+In her spare time, Colleen loves gardening, exercising, and spending time with her husband and three children.

 .